ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 1. Register Your Own Github Account

-Register your own account to continue with firmware personalization operations.
-Click the `Sign up` button in the upper right corner of the github.com website and register your own account according to the prompts.
+Register your own account to proceed with firmware personalization.
+Click the `Sign up` button in the upper right corner of the github.com website and follow the prompts to complete registration.

 ## 2. Set Privacy Variable GITHUB_TOKEN

 According to the [GitHub Docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), GitHub automatically creates a unique GITHUB_TOKEN secret at the start of every workflow job for use within the workflow.
-The `{{ secrets.GITHUB_TOKEN }}` can be used for authentication within the workflow job.
+You can use `{{ secrets.GITHUB_TOKEN }}` for authentication within the workflow job.

 ## 3. Fork the repository and set Workflow permissions

 Now you can Fork the repository.
-Open the repository https://github.com/ophub/amlogic-s9xxx-openwrt, click the Fork button in the upper right, and copy a copy of the repository code to your own account.
-Wait a few seconds, after the Fork is completed, visit amlogic-s9xxx-openwrt in your own repository under your own account.
-In the upper right corner `Settings` > `Actions` > `General` > `Workflow permissions` in the left navigation bar, select `Read and write permissions` and save.
+Open https://github.com/ophub/amlogic-s9xxx-openwrt, click the Fork button in the upper right corner to copy the repository to your own account.
+After a moment, once the Fork is complete, navigate to the amlogic-s9xxx-openwrt repository under your account.
+Go to `Settings` > `Actions` > `General` > `Workflow permissions` in the left navigation bar, select `Read and write permissions` and save.
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/109418568-0eb2f880-7a04-11eb-81c9-194e32382998.jpg width="300" />